Egypt must work on finishing - Queiroz

 Last updated on .From the section Sport Africa

-Egypt have one the world's leading strikers in Liverpool's Mohamed Salah, yet the Pharaohs scored just twice in their three Group D matches at Africa Cup of Nations to reach the last 16.
+Egypt have one the world's leading strikers in Liverpool's Mohamed Salah, yet the Pharaohs scored just twice in their three Group D matches at the Africa Cup of Nations to reach the last 16.

 It is a fact not lost on their Mozambique-born Portuguese coach Carlos Queiroz.